unifiedinbox/ue-docs/source/index.md

 Welcome to the UnificationEngine™ API!
 You can use our API to access UnificationEngine™ API endpoints, which can communicate with various connectors.
 You can even create a connector and link it with UnificationEngine™ in the developer portal.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right.

 # Authentication